mtruel/projet_NN/doc/source/index.rst

 Abstract
 --------------------------
-In this project the goal is to implement an algorithm capable of meshing simple polygons.
-The method is data driven, meaning a database of thousand of polygons is used to train the algorithm.
-Once the model is trained, it is used to predict new data.
-Models are three neural networks called NN1 NN2 and NN3 with different goals.
-NN1 predicts the number of nodes to insert in the polygon.
-NN2 places the nodes.
-Finally, NN3 creates the connectivity between nodes.
+The goal of this project is to implement an algorithm capable of creating 2D simplicial unstructured meshes of simple polygonal geometries using Neural Networks.
+This algorithm uses three neural networks called NN1, NN2 and NN3 in order to mesh the geometry, each one fulfilling a specific task.
+NN1 predicts the number of vertices to be inserted inside the polygon, NN2 predicts the location of those vertices, and NN3 creates the connectivity between the vertices.
+This algorithm is data driven: the neural networks have to be trained before they can be used.
+The training is done using a database of polygons that were meshed with an open-source Delaunay mesher.

 .. toctree::